MrCaiting/GPU-CNN/README.md

 The `rai ranking` command is not the final word: the staff will re-run all final submissions multiple times and choose the fastest result as your time.
 THe ranking is determined solely by the values printed by `Op Time:` during your run.
 That `Op Time` is computed by wrapping the MXNet op that you implement in a timer.

-## Optimizations

-New for Spring 2018, we are going to suggest a set of possible optimizations for you to attempt.
-Each of these is considered to be "one optimization" for the purpose of grading.

-* Unroll / shared-memory Matrix multiply
-* Shared Memory convolution
-* Kernel fusion for unrolling and matrix-multiplication
-* Weight matrix (kernel values) in constant memory
-* Tuning with restrict, loop unrolling
-* An advanced matrix multiplication algorithm (register-tiled, for example)
-* Sweeping various parameters to find best values (block sizes, amount of thread coarsening)
-* Exploiting parallelism in input images, input channels, and output channels.
-* Input channel reduction: tree
-* Input channel reduction: atomics
-* Multiple kernel implementations for different layer sizes

-Other optimizations that do not fit in here may also be considered as optimizations.
-If in doubt, contact the course staff.

 ## Extras